quanengineering/qblog/_posts/2021-07-12-my-workspace-on-macos.md

 ### Poetry

-Use pipx to install:
+Use pyenv to switch between Python versions and use pip to install:

 ```
-pipx install poetry
+pip install poetry
 ```

 ### Python